 We’re walking on a path that’s taking us into the woods.
 It looks dark and gloomy as the sun hasn’t risen high enough to brighten the dense cover of the leaves.
 It’s quiet.

 As we’re getting closer to the woods we notice the sound of our footsteps crunching each fallen leaf.
 It’s so loud compared to the calm that’s only found in nature.
 We try to step lightly to not disturb the peacefulness surrounding us.

 We reach the woods and find a log to sit on.
 It’s covered in dew and moss.
 We sit still so we’re not noticed by the wildlife that is just walking up.

-It’s not long and the woods come to life.
+It’s not long before the woods come to life.

-Birds start singing, squirrels jump from branch to branch playing keep-away with an acorn, woodpeckers begin chirping and rhythmically tapping the trees.
+Birds start singing, squirrels jump from branch to branch playing keep-away with an acorn, and woodpeckers begin chirping and rhythmically tapping the trees.
 The music of nature begins to play.

 It’s unlike anything experienced elsewhere.

 We hear leaves crunching very softly and look up to find a doe and her baby coming to eat the acorns the squirrels dropped.
 We must stay very still so we don’t spook them.